kyma-project/kyma/tests/components/api-gateway/README.md

 ### Set the environment variables with custom domain

+If you are using Gardener cluster make sure your k8s cluster have cert & dns extensions.
+See [here](https://github.com/kyma-project/control-plane/issues/875)
 Obtain a service account access key with permissions to maintain custom domain DNS entries and export it as json.
 See [here](https://cloud.google.com/iam/docs/keys-create-delete).

 - `TEST_DOMAIN` - set this environment variable with your installed by default Kyma domain.